 Saatva is an online mattress brand that first launched in 2010.
-The company offers a wide selection of mattresses, including their flagship mattress, the Saatva Classic, and an airbed, the Solaire.
+The company offers a wide selection of mattresses, including their flagship mattress, the Saatva Classic, the Loom & Leaf memory foam mattress, the flippable latex Zenhaven, and the Solaire airbed.
 One of their newest models is a luxury hybrid known as the Saatva HD.

 The Saatva HD features a Euro-top cover quilted with polyfoam padding, followed by comfort layers of zoned Talalay latex and medium-density memory foam.
 The support core consists of transitional polyfoam over low-gauge offset coils and a high-density polyfoam base layer.
 Altogether, the Saatva measures 15.5 inches thick.

 The Saatva HD is specifically designed to accommodate sleepers who weigh more than 230 pounds, but you'll probably find the mattress comfortable if you weigh at least 130 pounds – especially if you primarily sleep on your back or stomach.
 The surface has a firm (7-8) feel and won't conform very closely, so you won't sink much beneath the surface.
 The robust support system also helps to keep your body on an even plane and protect the edges from deep sinkage.

 Although the Saatva HD is fairly pricey – even by hybrid standards – the mattress performs well across several different categories.
 Does this mattress sound suitable for you?
 We’ll cover more about prices, construction specs, performance ratings, comparisons with other models, and an overview of Saatva's shipping, return, and warranty policies.

 Saatva Mattress Review: Our Verdict